10DLC Registration

 What is A2P 10DLC compliance?

-In early 2021 phone carriers (AT&T, Verizon, etc.) have begun to further restrict SMS marketing by rejecting messages as “carrier violations”.
+In early 2021 phone carriers (AT&T, Verizon, etc.) restricted SMS marketing by rejecting messages as “carrier violations”.
 At the same time they have also added new surcharges for A2P 10DLC text messaging.
 And, simultaneously introduced new business registration requirements for A2P 10DLC SMS marketing.

 The telecommunication carriers state they are “updating their systems to delivery better quality and lower filtering” for certain businesses that use 10DLC A2P.